-The District's financial statements include both the Gas System and the District's water system.
-In accordance with the Enabling Act, the revenues of the District's water system are not pledged to, and do not secure the payment of, the 2018 Bonds.
+The District's financial statements include both the Water System and the District's gas system.
+In accordance with the Enabling Act, the revenues of the District's gas system are not pledged to, and do not secure the payment of, the 2018 Bonds.